CollectionBuilder/cb-docs/docs/repository/clone.md

 5. With your terminal in the desired folder, type in the command `git clone `, then paste in the URL you copied from GitHub.
 Then click Enter.
     - *Tip:* paste into the terminal by using `Ctrl + Shift + V` or by right clicking and selecting paste.

-Once you click Enter, Git (running in your terminal) will create a new folder matching your repository name and download the repository from GitHub.
+Once you press "Enter", Git (running in your terminal) will create a new folder on your computer matching your repository name and download the repository from GitHub.
-If you want to keep using Git on the command line, `cd` into the new folder.
+If you want to keep using Git on the command line, `cd` into the new repository folder that Git just created.